palvalab/palvalab/README.md

-Please send any questions about the sources codes directly to the maintainers of specific repositories, by opening an <a href="https://help.github.com/en/articles/about-issues">issue</a> in the specific repository you are interested in.
+Please send any questions about the sources codes directly to the maintainers of specific repositories by opening an <a href="https://help.github.com/en/articles/about-issues">issue</a> in the specific repository you are interested in.

 ## Repositories